AWARD-WINNING writer Alan Spence is set to become the Capital’s next poet laureate.

 If councillors approve his nomination next week, he will take over the honorary role of Edinburgh Makar from Christine De Luca later this year.

-Highly respected as a poet, playwright, novelist and short story writer, Mr Spence was born in Glasgow but lives in the Capital.
+A highly respected poet, playwright, novelist and short story writer, Mr Spence was born in Glasgow but lives in the Capital.

 He and his wife run the Sri Chinmoy Meditation Centre in the city.